n2ygk/sdrtrunk-wiki/Aliases.md

 selected aliases.

 Each of the multiple alias editor options are described later in this document

+Creating, Deleting and Copying Aliases
+---
+Use the three buttons at the bottom of the alias table to create new aliases, copy one or more existing aliases, or delete one or more aliases.

+#### New Button
+Click the new button to create a new alias.
+The new alias appears at the bottom of the alias table.
+Select the new alias and use the single alias editor pane at the right to edit the alias settings and save the changes with the **Save** button at the bottom of the alias editor.

+#### Copy Button
+Select one or more aliases that you have already created and click the Copy button to create duplicate copies of the selected aliases.
+You can then edit each of the alias copies individually.
+This is a convenient feature when you are creating many aliases that are mostly the same and you only have to change a few settings.

+#### Delete Button
+Select one or more aliases and click the Delete button to remove the selected aliases from the list.

 Single Alias Editor - Alias Tab
 ---